 Additionally represented are Andy Warhol, Picasso, Cezanne, and van Gogh.

-Along with remarkable collections of American painting, sculpture, and decorative arts, one of the country’s most significant African art collections, and modern art, the Baltimore Museum also boasts a sculpture garden with a century’s worth of modern and contemporary art.
+Along with remarkable collections of American painting, sculpture, and decorative arts, one of the country’s most significant African and modern art collections, the Baltimore Museum also boasts a sculpture garden with a century’s worth of modern and contemporary art.

 The Baltimore Museum of Art, established roughly 100 years ago, attempts to highlight the value of modern art while also showcasing and safeguarding pertinent past holdings.